AuJUngZ/devops-assignment/README.md

 However, you can also use the Docker image provided in the Docker Hub registry.
 The image is named `aujung/simple-go-service`.
 Also, you can click [here](https://hub.docker.com/r/aujung/simple-go-service) to see the Docker Hub page.

+### Terraform

+In the `terraform` directory, you will find the Terraform configuration files to create a GKE cluster.

 ### ArgoCD

 In this section, you need to install ArgoCD in your Kubernetes cluster.
 You can follow the official [ArgoCD installation guide](https://argo-cd.readthedocs.io/en/stable/getting_started/) to set it up.